Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

+It turns out that the 1B:RC is dominated by the last term of the 2nd line of eq.(\ref{vmu1B}), which accounts more than 95 \% of 1B:RC.
+Note that this term is proportional to $\omega$ (the energy of the emitted photon), and hence does not contribute to the magnetic-moment operators.

-As can be seen from the Table, the calculated value of the $hen$ cross section for Av18 (INOY) is too large (small), while the remaining three other Hamiltonians exhibit only a mild variation around the experimental values.
-The discrepancy of the Av18 prediction is not surprising, since this Hamiltonian lacks TNIs and fails to reproduce even the binding energies.
-While a full discussion on model dependence will be given in the next subsection, this is a good place to discuss a feature that is specific to INOY.
-Although the INOY potential is capable of reproducing the binding energies and rms radii of $A=3$ system quite accurately~\cite{Lazauskas:2004hq}, it is known to give too large binding energies and too small rms radii for $A\ge 4$~\cite{Forssen:2009vu} and for nuclear matter~\cite{Baldo:2005jp}.
-Such a feature leads to the reduction of the overlap integration between $n$-$\He3$ and $\He4$ and hence to the underestimation of the $hen$ cross section.
-The INOY potential also deviates from the Tjon-line (a line that correlates the $A=3$ and $A=4$ binding energies) rather severely, which also indicates that caution should be exercised in using INOY for the $A\ge4$ systems.
+As can be seen from Table \ref{tab:amp_conv}, the calculated value of the $hen$ cross section, $\sigma$, for AV18 (INOY) is too large (small) compared with the experimental value, $\sigma_{exp}$, while the results for the remaining three nuclear interactions exhibit only mild variations around $\sigma_{exp}$.
+A detailed discussion of this model dependence will be given in the next subsection, but this is a good place to discuss certain features specific to AV18 and INOY.
+First, the conspicuous deviation of $\sigma$(AV18) from $\sigma_{exp}$ is not surprising, since AV18 without additional three-body nuclear interactions fails to reproduce the binding energies of the relevant nuclei.
+We also remark that, although the INOY potential is capable of reproducing the binding energies and rms radii of the $A=3$ system quite accurately~\cite{Lazauskas:2004hq}, it is known to give too large binding energies and too small rms radii for $A\ge 4$ nuclei~\cite{Forssen:2009vu} ; it also gives overbound and too dense nuclear matter~\cite{Baldo:2005jp}.
+Such a feature leads to the reduction of the overlap between the $n$-$\He3$ and $\He4$ wave functions and hence to underestimation of $\sigma$.
+It is also to be noted that the results for INOY deviate from the Tjon-line (a line that correlates the $A=3$ and $A=4$ binding energies) rather severely, indicating that caution should be exercised in using INOY for the $A\ge4$ systems.

-For further discussion, we list in Table~\ref{tab:be_M_hen700} the values of the $hen$ matrix elements and the LECs evaluated at $\Lambda=700$ MeV, for each of the nuclear Hamiltonians.
+For further discussion, we list in Table~\ref{tab:be_M_hen700} the values of the $hen$ matrix element $\calM$ [eq.(\ref{eq:calM})], and the LECs, $g_{4s}$ and $g_{4v}$, evaluated at $\Lambda=700$ MeV, for each of the five nuclear interactions under consideration.
 The real part of $\calM$ is written as the sum of 1B and 2B contributions, with the dependence on $g_{4s}$ and $g_{4v}$ also shown.